HPI-Information-Systems/Metanome/README.md

 #### Documentation
 The Metanome tool, information for algorithm developers and contributors to the project can be found in the [github wiki](https://github.com/HPI-Information-Systems/Metanome/wiki).

-Javadocs for the project can be found at https://hpi.de/naumann/sites/metanome/javadoc.

 #### Development
 The Metanome modules are continously deployed to sonatype and can be used by adding the repository:
 ```xml